JosephMumo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display all users
+script to find empty files and directories